The future of the 5G network in Mexico

 Carlos Morales Paulin, CEO of Telefónica México, and Eduardo Gutiérrez, President of IBM Mexico, participated in a panel on how to intelligently connect to Latin America, moderated by Laxmi Akkaraju, Chief Strategy Officer of the GSMA.
 The welcome to the event was made by Javier Piñeiro, the new Regional Director for Latin America of the GSMA.

-The debate sessions continued throughout Tuesday with topics such as the impact of the networks of the future, discovering the potential of artificial intelligence and the Internet of Things and regulatory challenges for the arrival of 5G.
+The debate sessions continued with topics such as the impact of the networks of the future, discovering the potential of artificial intelligence and the Internet of Things and regulatory challenges for the arrival of 5G.

-On Wednesday, the main conference was dedicated to the power of data and automation, how to build trust in the digital economy, and how to boost business agility in the midst of digital transformation.
+The main conference was dedicated to the power of data and automation, how to build trust in the digital economy, and how to boost business agility in the midst of digital transformation.
 Featured speakers included AT & T, Cisco, Ericsson, Facebook, Google, Korea Telecom, Nokia and Telecom Argentina, among others.

 Mobile 360 Latin America also offered a varied program of workshops, meetings and special activities, including the Latin America Strategy & Innovation Forum meeting and a round table on gender diversity in the technology industry.
 It also had its place, for the second time in a Mobile 360 Series conference, the 4YFN Startups Zone (Four Years From Now), in which they exhibited their local startup solutions.